-WSO2 Managed Cloud offering is a service in which WSO2 hosts and maintains subscribed WSO2 products on behalf of the Subscriber.
-This document sets out the scope of the WSO2 Managed Cloud Service provided by WSO2 to the Subscriber pursuant to the Subscription Agreement, as such agreement may be varied, supplemented, amended or replaced from time to time by agreement of the parties in accordance with its terms.
+WSO2 Managed Services offering is a service in which WSO2 hosts and maintains subscribed WSO2 products on behalf of the Subscriber.
+This document sets out the scope of the WSO2 Managed Services provided by WSO2 to the Subscriber pursuant to the Subscription Agreement, as such agreement may be varied, supplemented, amended or replaced from time to time by agreement of the parties in accordance with its terms.
 Any capitalized words, including the legal entity referred to as “WSO2” that are not defined in this document shall have the meaning ascribed to them in the Subscription Agreement.

 The products are hosted by Amazon Web Services or Microsoft Azure (the “Hosting Provider”) in the region of the Subscriber's choice.
-The Subscriber shall maintain the hosting services account and be responsible for any costs relating to the hosting services provided by the Hosting Provider in connection with the WSO2 Managed Cloud Service.
+The Subscriber shall maintain the hosting services account and be responsible for any costs relating to the hosting services provided by the Hosting Provider in connection with the WSO2 Managed Services.

 The service includes: